utelecon/utelecon.github.io/en/articles/club-activity/index.md

   - **Create Open Chat Talk Rooms for Hobbies**

-    LINE has a feature called "Open Chat" which allows users to exchange information and talk about different topics.
+    LINE has a feature called “Open Chat” which allows users to exchange information and talk about different topics.
 You can create a talk room for a specific hobby or theme.
 You can easily enter and leave a talk room, and there is no need to become LINE friends.
 You can also set a participation code to limit those who can view open chat rooms to members of your club.
 For more information on how to create and use Open Chat, please refer to the official [help page](https://guide.line.me/ja/services/openchat.html) (in Japanese).
-You can also use LINE's Open Chat to create a channel similar to the one shown in the Slack example.
+You can also use LINE’s Open Chat to create a channel similar to the one shown in the Slack example.
     ![](fig5.png)
     ![](fig6.png)

 ### Holding Online Social Gatherings

 Holding an online social event is a good way to interact with people with whom you do not normally communicate.
 Since many members will gather, it will also strengthen the sense of unity of the club.
 However, if the number of participants is large, you need to prepare a specific topic of conversation or a game to play, or you cannot move the conversation forward.
-(Online conversations generally put more pressure on the speaker than offline conversations because everyone's attention is focused on what one person has to say.)
+(Online conversations generally put more pressure on the speaker than offline conversations because everyone’s attention is focused on what one person has to say.)

 #### How to choose the right tool